whoosh-bike/wsh-shell/docs/dev/initial-requirements.md

 ---

+## Why not Microrl / tinysh / linenoise?

+---

 ## Notes

 - The above requirements define both **what the user sees** and **how the developer integrates** the Wsh-Shell.